 During my participation at the 2nd Digital Freedom Festival (DFF) in Riga, Latvia.
 I was interviewed by a journalist from www.tuvuma.lv about the Artificial Intelligence (AI) from my perspective.
-Well, it’s a perspective of a Buddhist monk and a technology lover in the same person.
-Let’s take a look at them.
+Well, it’s a perspective of a Buddhist monk and a technology lover as the same person.
+Let’s take a look at it.

 What are your biggest concerns regarding AI?

 The humans using and creating AI need to have morale guidelines.
 If AI fall into hands of bad people, that creates a lot of chaos.
 But, if AI falls into hands of good people, that also brings a lot of benefits for the society.

 So far, the new technologies have often been used by governments to increase their power.

 I agree.
 However, the technology is something neutral.
 It depends on the users – weather they want to create benefits for others or to manipulate others.
 I totally believe that technology is something natural.

 What can we practically do starting today to ensure the movement will go to positive direction?

 This is what I’m trying to do by teaching people to meditate.
 When you meditate, a mind becomes clearer.
 The chance of acting more clearly increases.
 I’ve been teaching this to different companies, organizations and governing bodies.
 I hope it will create more peace in society.